Set (and stick to!) your budget

 Sleep on it

 Even if you fall madly in love with the first dress you try on, don’t buy it on the spot.
 Give yourself a chance to look at all your options by shopping around before you buy.
 Once you’ve found your wedding gown, take a day to be absolutely sure it’s “the one.”
 Since bridal gowns are custom-made, most salons put a no-return policy in their contracts.

 Trust Your Instincts

 If you have to be reassured that the dress looks great on you, it’s probably not “the one.”
 Can you really see yourself walking down the aisle in this gown?
-If not, take it off and move on.
-You, better than anyone, know what style you’re looking for and what features you want to highlight.
-Be vocal about your vision, your favorite assets and your trouble spots when consulting with the salon attendants.
-When it’s the right one, you’ll know -- you probably won’t want to put on anything else.
-Have some tissues handy, since it’s probably going to be an elating and emotional moment!
+If not, move on.
+You, better than anyone, know what style you’re looking for.
+When you find the right one, you’ll know—you won’t want to put on anything else.
+Have some tissues handy; it’s going to be an elating and emotional moment!